Project

 Actions #18

-Updated by Kiril Zyapkov almost 4 years ago
+Updated by Kiril Zyapkov over 4 years ago

 Attached is a Saleale-logic capture.
 Magic bytes are sent at 9600 baud with a large pause in-between.
 TX/RX channels are 0/1.
 Is this how things are supposed to look?